lurchmath/lurchmath.github.io/docs/tut-08-document-header.md

 ## The document header

 Every document has an invisible *header,* which is an initial segment of the document that is hidden from view.
-Any content you could put in your document, you can put in its header.
-There are two ways to view the document header.
+It is a place for the document author to put any background material on which the document content relies.
+Then the document is not cluttered with too many definitions, but Lurch still knows what math the user is allowed to rely upon in their reasoning.

+In the main Lurch application, instructors can edit the contents of the document header, importing entire other documents into it by specifying their web address.
+We will not cover that feature here.

- 1. From the Document menu, choose "Edit document header in new window."
+In the small copy of Lurch included in these tutorial pages, we provide a simple way for you to view and edit the document header:  From the Document menu, choose "Edit document header in new window."
 This opens a new tab in your browser containing the document header.

  - The border of that document is blue dashes, to make it clear that it's not a document in its own right, just the header of some other document.
  - If you make changes and save, they propagate back to the header in the original browser tab.
- 2. From the Document menu, choose "Move header into document."
-     - This can be easier, because it keeps everything in one tab.
-     - But if you want to reverse this operation, you have to (carefully) select exactly the content you want moved back into the header, and then choose "Move selection ot end of header" from the Document menu.
-     - For this reason, option 1 is probably better.

 !!! note "Exercise: View the header"

-    In the document shown above, use method 1 to view its header.
+    In the document shown above, use the method just described to view its header.
     That is, click the Document menu, and choose "Edit document header in new window."